Skyscanner/backpack-ios/UNRELEASED.md

 **Fixed:**

  - Backpack/TappableLinkLabel:
    - Fixed issue that caused links to appear at base size when no theme is applied.

+**Added:**
+ - Backpack/NavigationBar
+   - Some improvements in the `BPKNavigationBar` animations imitating the native behaviour

 ## How to write a good changelog entry